-- 1. Do not attempt to apprehend or interfere with a suspected criminal. - 2.
-If not in immediate danger and the opportunity affords, obtain a good description of the perpetrator, taking note of their height, weight, sex, approximate age, skin color, hair, facial hair, eyes and clothing.
+- Do not attempt to apprehend or interfere with a suspected criminal. - If not in immediate danger and the opportunity affords, obtain a good description of the perpetrator, taking note of their height, weight, sex, approximate age, skin color, hair, facial hair, eyes and clothing.
 Also identify any distinguishing characteristics or marks, unusual behaviors, and direction of flight.
-Finally note the license plate number, make and model, color, and any distinguishing characteristics of any vehicles involved. - 3.
-Call 911 and stay on the line unless directed otherwise. - 4.
-If possible, have a person next to you call CPSD at (808) 245-8399 and notify them of the situation.
+Finally note the license plate number, make and model, color, and any distinguishing characteristics of any vehicles involved. - Call 911 and stay on the line unless directed otherwise. - If possible, have a person next to you call CPSD at (808) 245-8399 or from a campus phone: x399 and notify them of the situation.